Hardmath123/hardmath123.github.io/content/brownmnms.md

 daily basis, that we need Brown M&Ms to decide what matters and what doesn't.
 I will probably put off an email whose subject line is misspelled.
 Or close a webpage with a pop-up.
 Or disregard pull requests that mess up whitespace.
-It's *ok* to have Brown M&Ms--and it's ok for them to be as obscure as you want--but it's not ok to foist them upon others.
+It's *ok* to have Brown M&Ms---and it's ok for them to be as obscure as you want---but it's not ok to foist them upon others.

 The next time you see a newbie modify the `Array` prototype directly, *please*